 Additionally, restaurant assets are desirable as well.
 For those business that completely closed, they made their assets available.
 These assets provide eateries with the opportunity to improve, expand and build new dining rooms at a fraction of the cost of new furniture, fixtures and equipment.

-For restauranteurs interested in selling during the pandemic, business brokers advise additional recommendations to increase the seller’s chances of a sale over and above the standard recommendations for a business sale.
-Moreover, it’s also important to stay abreast of teh state regulations pertaining to hospitality sales during this pandemic.
+For restaurateurs interested in selling during the pandemic, business brokers advise additional recommendations to increase the seller’s chances of a sale over and above the standard recommendations for a business sale.
+Moreover, it’s also important to stay abreast of the state regulations pertaining to hospitality sales during this pandemic.
 An excellent resource for on-going consultation is The California Restaurant Association.

-As we posted previously, now is the time for sellers to be flexible regarding pricing.
+As we posted previously, now is the time for sellers to be flexible regarding pricing when selling restaurants.
 The sooner the seller has to sell, the more flexible the seller must be.
 Develop a realistic target price and financing format for the buyer.
 This format should meet the requirements of the buyer to assure maximum safety for both the buyer and the seller throughout the financing term.